Dice

 This here mule - stubborn as he looks.

-other spellings: that there (cousin phrase), this one here, right here, this here truck, this here mess, and that there dog
+variations: that there (cousin phrase), this one here, right here, this here truck, this here mess, that there dog

 ★ Adding "here" or "there" after "this" and "that" is a hallmark of country talk.
 It gives speech a little extra weight and color without changing the meaning. ★